Henderson first-half pretax profit up 29 percent, market outlook uncertain

 Henderson said it would pay an interim dividend of 3.1 pence.

 Its shares were up 2.5 percent to 272 pence at 0726 GMT.
-They have risen 26 percent this year, outperforming the FTSE 250 index but in line with UK peers such as Jupiter.
+They have risen 26 percent this year, outperforming the FTSE 250 index .FTMC but in line with UK peers such as Jupiter (JUP.L).

-Jupiter and Schroders both beat first-half forecasts although the latter gave a cautious outlook.
+Jupiter and Schroders (SDR.L) both beat first-half forecasts although the latter gave a cautious outlook.

 (Reporting by Carolyn Cohn; editing by Jason Neely)